Do You Have Detergent Build-up in Your Cloth Diapers?

 Pretty quickly Emma found what looked to be an awesome resource, the Fluff Love University (FLU) Detergent Index, which gave her an almost complete list of detergents, told her which were good and which were bad, and even gave her the amount to use for each detergent listed.

-Emma felt like a failure, but the truth was that it was bound to happen.
+Emma felt like a failure, but the truth was that it was unavoidable given the advice she received.

-While I’m certain it’s all well-intentioned advice it leads to failure from detergent residue.
+While I’m certain it’s all well-intentioned advice, the truth is that it leads to failure from detergent residue build-up.

 So, Do You Have Detergent Build-Up in Your Cloth Diapers?